JWatus/MiCuenta-App/README.md

 For example in application named Alivio which send TextMessage to API setting property should be:
 <i>textMessage.setStringProperty("client", "Alivio");</i>

-API will set StringProperty for "endpoint".
+API in response will set StringProperty for "endpoint".
 In order of usage those endpoints will be: login, balance, paymentplan and paymentsupdate.

+### Swagger - API documentations

+In this application Swagger was used to create API documentation.

 ### Technology used to create and develop this application:
 - Java 8